shimst3r/exercism-talk/exercismpresentation.md

 [.footer: Photo by [Dmitry Schemelev](https://unsplash.com/@enioku?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/walking?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)

-^ You are not expected to respond as soon as possible.
+^ :up: You are not expected to respond as soon as possible.
 You don't have to fulfill a quota to be valid.
 Just pick a solution from the queue and start mentoring. :smile:

 ---